MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -ScriptBlock

 Specifies the commands to run.
-Enclose the commands in braces ( { } ) to create a script block.
+Enclose the commands in curly braces `{ }` to create a script block.
 This parameter is required.

 By default, any variables in the command are evaluated on the remote computer.
 To include local variables in the command, use **ArgumentList**.